ray-project/ray/doc/source/ray-core/fault_tolerance/actors.rst

 Retry behavior depends on the value you set ``retry_exceptions`` to:
 - ``retry_exceptions == False`` (default): No retries for user exceptions.
 - ``retry_exceptions == True``: Ray retries a method on user exception up to ``max_retries`` times.
-- If ``retry_exceptions`` is a list of exceptions: a method may be retried on user exception for up to ``max_retries`` times, only if it raises an exception from these specific classes.
+- ``retry_exceptions`` is a list of exceptions: Ray retries a method on user exception up to ``max_retries`` times, only if the method raises an exception from these specific classes.

 ``max_retries`` works for both exceptions and actor crashes.
 It's determined in this order: